-That led to a wholesale massacre of Sikhs in Delhi, which appears to have been organized by senior members of Gandhi's Congress party.
+That led to a wholesale massacre of Sikhs in India, which appears to have been organized by senior members of Gandhi's Congress party.

 The leader of the NDP, Singh, has condemned this pogrom in the Ontario legislature and tried to hold a senior Congress official accountable.
 In response, the Indian government has refused to grant him a visa to visit India.

 One of the alleged conspirators, Gill, split from Babbar Khalsa shortly before the bomb went off, spurring unproven suggestions that he could have been an agent of the Canadian Security Intelligence Service or the Indian government.